caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-8/index.md

 I got a ton of ideas I'm not really sure where to start or which one to commit to.
 I keep doing solid progress on [Notyf](https://github.com/caroso1222/notyf), and I'm happy about it.
 But, other than that, I'm having a hard time finding my *side hustle*.
 Not sure if I should just try whatever comes to mind, or keep thinking thoroughly about it.

-Let's see what the weekend and the next week brings on me.
+Let's see what the next week brings on me.

 <div class="divider"></div>